 You are being asked to take part in a research study that is designed to find out if support from a case manager can help HIV-infected people receive consistent HIV care and routinely take their HIV medication.
 Joining this study is voluntary.
 You may refuse to join, or you may withdraw your consent to be in the study, for any reason.
-This research study is for men who have sex with men (MSM) who have Human Immunodeficiency Virus, or HIV.
-HIV is the virus that causes Acquired Immunodeficiency Syndrome, or AIDS.
+As part of the study, you are being asked to take part in an exit interview.

-Before you decided whether to join the study, we would like to explain the purpose of the study, the risks and benefits to you, and what is expected of you.
+Before you decide whether to join the study, we would like to explain the purpose of the study, the risks and benefits to you, and what is expected of you.